 A high-protein diet doesn't cause high blood protein.

-High blood protein is not a specific disease or condition in itself.
-It's usually a laboratory finding uncovered during the evaluation of a particular condition or symptom.
-For instance, although high blood protein is found in people who are dehydrated, the real problem is that the blood plasma is actually more concentrated.
+High blood protein is not a specific disease or condition.
+It's usually a laboratory finding uncovered while evaluating another condition or symptom.
+For instance, high blood protein is found in people who are dehydrated.
+However, the real problem is that the blood plasma is actually more concentrated.